wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

 .. note::

-   You can send a maximum of 100 events per request.
+   The endpoint is not meant to ingest large amounts of logs and is therefore limited to 30 requests per minute and 100 events per request.

 Conclusion
 ^^^^^^^^^^